pa2si/portfolio-projects/README.md

-v 0.1.16
+v 0.1.17

 new:

-- share text adapted in ShareButton
+- latest UI and content for employer portfolio

 what's done: